+- the parent entity, Ghim Li Group Pte Ltd;

+- JES Apparel LLC

-- subsidiaries of the group; and - key management personnel of Ghim Li Group Pte Ltd.
+- subsidiaries of the group; and

+- key management personnel of Ghim Li Group Pte Ltd.

 No amounts were provided for doubtful debts relating to debts due from related parties at reporting date.